 Don’t panic.
 Baby may just be very sleepy, or perhaps all of her movements happened while you were busy with an older child and you didn’t notice them.
 Likely, your baby is fine.
 However, call your midwife or doctor immediately to be safe.

-What will a midwife or Dr. do if baby’s not moving often?
+What will a midwife or doctor do if baby’s not moving often?

 Your midwife or doctor might give you some instructions for getting baby moving.
 If this doesn’t work, your midwife or doctor may ask you to go in to the hospital to be monitored.

-At the hospital, they will give you a non-stress test and monitor baby’s movements, heart rate, and any contractions from the nurses desk.
+At the hospital, they will give you a non-stress test and monitor baby’s movements, heart rate, and any contractions.
 They may offer you some juice to get baby moving.

 When will my partner be able to feel the baby move from the outside?